vps00003/AirportDelayFinder/DelayFinderAPI/README.md

 ### **CHAT GPT PROMPT USE**

-used to convert sqlserver sp code into aspnet
+convert sqlserver sp code into aspnet

 ## /api/Airports/ - **_TYLER MCCOY_**
 ### **Does**?: